It’s tough to live with low credit scores. When you neglect bad credit, basic financial dealings become much more expensive and difficult to obtain.

 Early exclusion can work for negative tradelines such as late payments, charge-offs, collection accounts, accounts included in bankruptcy and late payments.

-Here’s are two options to get the process started:
+Two options to get the early exclusion process started

 - Call the credit bureau, with your credit report in hand, and tell the representative “I’d like your help in deleting some old tradelines from my credit report.”
 Basically you’d like “obsolete” items removed.